Assi-el-Hadath Mummies

-The Maronite mummies are eight well preserved natural mummies of Maronite villagers dating back to around 1283 AD.
-They were uncovered by a team of speleologist/archaeologists during a rescue excavation in the Qadisha Valley of Lebanon in 1990.
-They are currently on display in the National Museum of Beirut.
+The Assi-el-Hadath mummies, also known as the Maronite mummies, are a group of eight naturally preserved mummies of Maronite villagers who died while sheltering in the fortified 'Asi-al-Hadath grotto in the Qadisha Valley of northern Lebanon during a Mamluk campaign around 1283 CE.
+They were discovered in 1990 during a rescue excavation by the Groupe d'Études et de Recherches Souterraines du Liban (GERSL) and are exhibited at the National Museum of Beirut.

+The group includes men, women and children, among them the four-month-old infant Yasmine.
+Alongside the human remains, archaeologists recovered manuscripts, textiles, clothing, household goods, weapons and other artefacts that provide insight into the daily life, religious practices and material culture of a 13th-century Maronite community.

+The bodies were naturally preserved by the grotto's environment rather than through deliberate mummification.
+Archaeological evidence, historical records and contemporary manuscripts indicate that the villagers sought refuge in the cave during the siege of al-Hadath before dying there.
+Since their discovery, the mummies have been the subject of archaeological, anthropological, palaeopathological, genetic and conservation research through the Beirut Mummy Project.

 Discovery

 The mummies were found in the 'Asi-al Hadath cave located in the Kadisha Valley in Lebanon, on July 13, 1990 by a group of speleologists/archaeologists of the Groupe d'Etudes et de Recherches Souterraines du Liban- GERSL, namely Abi Aoun Pierre, Baroudy Fadi, Ghaouch Antoine and Khawaja Paul.
 The find was the result of two years of excavation.
 Initially, the discovery consisted of a single four-month-old infant mummy.

 The infant was named Yasmine by her discoverers after a child whose name was mentioned in a manuscript discovered on-site.
 The infant was clothed and fully interred only 40 cm below ground, she was laid on her back alone in the grave, her head resting on a smooth stone.
 Yasmine was carefully wrapped in medical gauze and immobilized with splinting devices by the team and transported from the grotto to a customized laboratory, created by the discoverers.

-Multiple other remains were found following the discovering, include seven bodies (four infants and three adults) as well as skeletal remains of several others.
+Multiple other remains were found following the discovering, including seven bodies (four infants and three adults) as well as skeletal remains of several others.

-Analysis
+Site

+The 'Asi-al-Hadath grotto is located near the village of Hadath el Jebbeh in the Qadisha Valley of northern Lebanon.
+Situated at a high elevation, the grotto was difficult to reach and was not well suited for regular use as living quarters.

+Nevertheless, archaeologists found several features indicating that the cave had been organized for communal use.
+These include a human-made reservoir for collecting water measuring approximately 3.5 metres long, 1.4 metres wide, and 1.5 metres deep, with a capacity of about 8 cubic metres.
+Additional features include a quern-stone for grinding grain by hand and two well-like openings in the rock that may have been used to retrieve and store water.

+Inside, the grotto is divided into two main chambers: a large living chamber and a separate burial chamber.